 The following summary, updated as needed every November, has been verified and validated by attorneys and IRS representatives.
-In addition, a Canadian colleague has repeatedly confirmed the Canadian references.
-Of course, you should follow whatever institutional policies have been dictated - although certainly, the below might help you address/change old procedures.
+A Canadian colleague has repeatedly confirmed the Canadian references.
+Of course, you should follow whatever institutional policies that have been dictated although certainly the below might help you address/change old procedures.

 As a reminder, the IRS releases annual allowable benefit (quid pro quo) levels, below which no receipt disclaimer is required.
-The IRS announces these limits as part of their yearly inflation adjustment process and generally comes out in October.
-For example, the 2023 changes came out on October 18, 202 (Rev. Proc.
-2022-38) and were immediately sent to the FundSvcs listserv.
+These limits are announced by the IRS as part of their annual inflation adjustment process, and generally come out in November or December.
+You will find that information in the FundSvcs archives, as well as at the download site at www.FundSvcs.org.
+In fact, you will find copies of what I consider all the relevant IRS forms and publications (some mentioned below) at the same download site.